MichaelWitt/Terbo-Team/README.md

 UNC Coding Bootcamp And Trilogy for the inspiration!

-Photo by Scott Webb @scottwebb from Unsplash.
+Background photo by Scott Webb @scottwebb from Unsplash.

 Thanks!